FIIRE Pilot Program Requirements – Year One

 About the FIIRE Grant Program

 The Firefighter Injury and Illness Reduction (FIIRE) Grant Program awards grants to employers of firefighters to purchase additional equipment or gear to implement safety and health best practices.
-The grant program is part of the FIIRE Initiative Pilot, a two-year safety initiative to reduce incidence of firefighter occupational injuries and illnesses through proactive risk management and implementation of best practices.
+The grant program is part of the FIIRE Program safety initiative to reduce incidence of firefighter occupational injuries and illnesses through proactive risk management and implementation of best practices.

-A key requirement of the FIIRE pilot program is the development and implementation of a Safety Improvement Plan (SIP).
+A key requirement of the FIIRE Program is the development and implementation of a Safety Improvement Plan (SIP).
 Each fire department’s SIP will be based on self-assessment results, risk management training, and safety and health best practices to address carcinogen exposures and work-related musculoskeletal disorders.

-The FIIRE Grant Program, provides funding to FIIRE pilot program participants to purchase equipment or gear to help them implement their SIP.
+The FIIRE Grant Program, provides funding to FIIRE Program participants to purchase equipment or gear to help them implement their SIP.
 The funds can be used to purchase equipment or gear used to mitigate exposure to carcinogens or work-related musculoskeletal disorders.

 Accident Prevention Program